rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/metadata.md

 {
   "name": "Kanaria headwear slot",
-  "description": "This is a Kanaria headwear slot, you can equip nested NFTs with a compatible resource in it.", "mediaUri": "ipfs://ipfs/XXXX/headwear_slot_fallback.svg", "attributes": [
+  "description": "This is a Kanaria headwear slot, you can equip nested NFTs with a compatible asset in it.", "mediaUri": "ipfs://ipfs/XXXX/headwear_slot_fallback.svg", "attributes": [
     {